- January 02, 1992

-Carlos Munoz is a racing driver from Colombia who currently competes in the IndyCar Series.
+Carlos Munoz is a racing driver from Colombia who most recently competed in the IndyCar Series.
 He made an IndyCar debut in 2013 at Indianapolis 500, finishing second in that race.
 Since then, he scored one victory, in 2015 at Detroit, and one more second place at Indianapolis 500, in 2016.
 He was the IndyCar Rookie of the Year in 2014.

 Earlier in a career, Munoz spent two seasons in the Indy Lights series, two seasons in the Formula 3 Euro Series and three seasons in different Formula Renault competitions.